-Let’s talk about Google Suite.
+Let’s start with Google Suite.
 You already have access to the full range of Google products as a UTC student, and you’ll be able to keep using Google Suite after you graduate.
-You’re probably already familiar with tools like GMail, Drive, and Google Docs.
+You’re probably already familiar with tools like GMail, Google Drive, and Google Docs.
 Other tools from Google that will come in handy on a group project include:

-This is the whole package when it comes to productivity and collaboration tools, you just need to take advantage of everything Google offers.
-There’s something for every part of the job.
-Don’t be intimidated by how many tools there are.
+Google Suite is the whole package when it comes to productivity and collaboration tools.
+By taking advantage of everything Google offers, you'll find a tool for every part of the job.
+Don’t be intimidated by how many options there are.
 You can get started with a few tips about using Google products to collaborate with your group:

 Using Google Calendar is an important tool for keeping your group project on schedule.
 With Google Calendar, you can:

-In order to effectively use your calendar, you'll need to keep it up to date.
-It's a smart idea to put your classes, along with assignment due dates and exams, on your calendar as soon as you get them.
+You'll need to keep your calendar up to date to use it effectively.
+It's a smart idea to put your classes, assignment due dates, and exams on your calendar as soon as you get them.
 Making an appointment is easy, and you can make the appointment repeat so you don't need to make separate calendar entries for each class.

-Creating an appointment is really easy.
+Creating a meeting is really easy.
 On your calendar, just click on the time you want your meeting or event to take place, and then drag your mouse until you want it to end.
 You can also click on your calendar and adjust the times in the pop up box.
 Give your appointment a name (something like "ENGL 1020 Group Meeting"), and click save.
 You can also add more information like the meeting location.